6 Symptoms of a Gallbladder Infection

-As we know, the gallbladder is a part of digestion.
+As we know, the gallbladder is a part of the digestive system.
 When there is any type of problem and the bile cannot flow properly, it gets obstructed, or inflamed.
-It can also slow digestion, making us feel bloated and heavier.
+It can also slow digestion, making us feel bloated and heavy.

 Gas and belching is normal.
-To know if it is truly significant, these symptoms would appear with more frequency on a daily basis.
-It’s normal to feel bad for one or two days, but when your abdomen still has discomfort after 10 consecutive days, and is hardened and bloated, it’s worth mentioning to your doctor.
+If there is a problem these symptoms appear with more frequency on a daily basis.
+It’s normal to feel bad for one or two days, but when your abdomen is still uncomfortable after 10 consecutive days, and is hardened and bloated, it’s worth mentioning to your doctor.

 2. Nausea and dizziness

 Think about how you feel mid-day, especially around 2 hours after you have breakfast.
 Around this time is when digestion should be completed.
 If you feel nausea or dizziness, place your hand on your abdomen.
 Is it hard?
-Do you belch easily when pressed?
+Do you belch easily when you press?

 If, in addition to poor digestion, you experience nausea and dizziness on a daily basis, it is likely you could be suffering from a gallbladder infection.